Salar language

 Salar is a Turkic language spoken by the Salar people, who mainly live in the provinces of Qinghai and Gansu in China; some also live in Ili, Xinjiang.
-It is a primary branch and an eastern outlier of the Oghuz branch of Turkic, the other Oghuz languages (Turkish, Azerbaijani, Turkmen) being spoken mostly in Western and Central Asia.
-The Salar number about 105,000 people, about 70,000 (2002) speak the Salar language; under 20,000 monolinguals.
+It is a primary branch and an eastern outlier of the Oghuz branch of Turkic, the other Oghuz languages being spoken mostly in West and Central Asia.
+The Salar number about 105,000 people, about 70,000 (2002) speak the Salar language; under 20,000 are monolinguals.

 According to Salar tradition and Chinese chronicles, the Salars are the descendants of the Salur tribe, belonging to the Oghuz Turk tribe of the Western Turkic Khaganate.
-During the Tang dynasty, the Salur tribe dwelt within China's borders and lived since then in the Qinghai-Gansu border region.
-Contemporary Salar has some influence from Chinese and Amdo Tibetan.
+During the Tang dynasty, the Salur tribe dwelt within China's borders and since then has lived within the Qinghai-Gansu border region.
+Contemporary Salar has some influence from Mandarin Chinese and Amdo Tibetan.

 Classification

-Due to the ethnonym "Salur", which is also shared by some modern Turkmen tribes, linguists historically tried to establish a link between Turkmen varieties and Salar language.
-Most modern linguists today classify Salar as an independent primary branch of Oghuz languages.
+Due to the ethnonym "Salur", which is also shared by some modern Turkmen tribes, linguists historically tried to establish a link between Turkmen varieties and the Salar language.
+Some placenames in Uzbekistan include the word Salar.
+Most modern linguists today classify Salar as an independent primary branch of the Oghuz languages.